Amando Moreno

-Amando Miguel Moreno Magaña (born September 10, 1995) is a professional footballer who plays as a forward and winger for USL Championship club New Mexico United.
-Born in the United States, he represents the El Salvador national team.
+Amando Miguel Moreno Magaña (born September 10, 1995) is a professional footballer who plays as a forward and winger for USL Championship club El Paso Locomotive.
+Born in the United States, he plays for the El Salvador national team.

 Career

 New York Red Bulls

 Moreno joined the New York Red Bulls Academy in November 2009 and played for the under-15, under-16, and under-18 sides.
-While playing for the under-16s Moreno scored 33 goals from 2010–2012.
+While playing for the under-16s Moreno scored 33 goals from 2010 to 2012.
 He also played at Marlboro High School (New Jersey) for three years, but would forgo his senior season to join the Red Bulls Academy team.

 Moreno signed his first professional contract for the New York Red Bulls on December 11, 2012.
-He made his professional debut for the Red Bulls on March 10, 2013 against the San Jose Earthquakes at Buck Shaw Stadium coming on as a late substitute for Roy Miller in a match the Red Bulls lost 2–1.
+He made his professional debut for the Red Bulls on March 10, 2013, against the San Jose Earthquakes at Buck Shaw Stadium coming on as a late substitute for Roy Miller in a match the Red Bulls lost 2–1.

 Club Tijuana

 Moreno announced his move to Club Tijuana in February 2014.
 After his previous contract expired, he rejected a new one with the New York Red Bulls and joined Club Tijuana.

-On April 16, 2016, Moreno made his Liga MX debut after coming on at the 86th minute in Tijuana's 2-1 loss to Monterrey.
+On April 16, 2016, Moreno made his Liga MX debut after coming on at the 86th minute in Tijuana's 2–1 loss to Monterrey.
 Prior to his debut, Moreno had appeared in 15 Copa MX games with Tijuana.
-He scored his first goal with Tijuana on February 17, 2015 in a 2-2 draw with Zacatepec in Copa MX.
+He scored his first goal with Tijuana on February 17, 2015, in a 2–2 draw with Zacatepec in Copa MX.